-ESG analysis is a fully integrated component of the fundamental analysis of companies in the investment universe and carried out according to Sycomore AM proprietary 'SPICE' methodology.
-SPICE is the acronym for the global, financial and extra-financial methodology of analysis and evaluation.
+ESG (Environment, Social, Governance) analysis is a fully integrated component into the fundamental analysis of companies in the Fund's investment universe, conducted according to our proprietary analysis and 'SPICE' rating methodology.
+SPICE is the acronym for the global, financial and extra-financial methodology of analysis of Sycomore AM.
 In particular, it aims to understand how the value created by a company is allocated among all its stakeholders (investors, environment, customers, employees, suppliers and civil society).
-The investment manager believes that an equitable sharing of value between the stakeholders is an important factor in the development of a company.
+The Management Company believes that an equitable sharing of value between the stakeholders is an important factor in the development of a company.